Sylius/RefundPlugin/UPGRADE-1.3.md

 1. Not passing the `$creditMemoFileNameGenerator` to `Sylius\RefundPlugin\Generator\CreditMemoPdfFileGenerator` constructor is deprecated since 1.3 version and will be prohibited in 2.0.

-1. Not passing the `$creditMemoPdfFileGenerator` and the `$creditMemoFileManager` to `Sylius\RefundPlugin\CommandHandler\GenerateCreditMemoHandler` constructor is deprecated since 1.3 version and will be prohibited in 2.0.
+1. Not passing the `$creditMemoPdfFileGenerator`, the `$creditMemoFileManager` and the `$hasEnabledPdfFileGenerator` to `Sylius\RefundPlugin\CommandHandler\GenerateCreditMemoHandler` constructor is deprecated since 1.3 version and will be prohibited in 2.0.

 1. Not passing the `$creditMemoFileProvider` to `Sylius\RefundPlugin\Sender\CreditMemoEmailSender` constructor is deprecated since 1.3 version and will be prohibited in 2.0.